 The ECCU Bank of the Year Award is the only one of its kind in the ECCB member countries.
 The Awardees will be announced via the ECCU media and published on the ECCB website and Social Media platforms.

-Entries for the 2021 ECCU Bank of the Year Awards should include activities undertaken by the commercial bank over the period September 2020 to August 2021.
+Entries for the 2022 ECCU Bank of the Year Awards should include activities undertaken by the commercial bank over the period September 2021 to September 2022.
 Multi-year efforts may also be considered.
-Submissions deadline - no later than 27th August 2021 via the electronic portal.
+Submissions are to be uploaded no later than 30th September 2022 via the electronic portal.